 Most function sounds are self explanatory.
-The following additional explanations may be of interest.
+The following additional explanations may be of interest

-Compressor: Charges the air tanks so they are full of compressed air to work the brakes, on a Class 37 they are mounted in the nose.
-Fan: Sometimes called a 'scavenger' fan, this sucks in air from outside the loco to help keep the engine room cool.
+Compressor: Charges the air tanks so they are full of compressed air to work the brakes.

+Fan: Sometimes called a 'scavenger' fan, this sucks in air from outside the loco to help keep the engine room cool

 Primer: A pump used to remove air from the fuel lines and fill them with diesel, otherwise the engine would not start.

-Spirax: A valve fitted to an air tank that makes a ticking noise when the engine is not running to let out any condensation to prevent the tank from freezing.
+Spirax: A valve fitted to an air tank that makes a ticking noise when the engine is running to let out any condensation to prevent the tank from freezing

-10. Troubleshooting
+10. Iroubleshooting